kagis/pgwire/readme.md

 });
 ```

-Multi-statement query is preferable to many single-statement queries because statements are wrapped into transaction implicitly.
+Multi-statement query is wrapped into transaction implicitly.
 Implicit transaction does rollback automatically when error occures or does commit when all statements successfully executed.
 Multi-statement queries and implicit transactions are described here https://www.postgresql.org/docs/11/protocol-flow.html#PROTOCOL-FLOW-MULTI-STATEMENT

 Response top level `rows` and `scalar` properties take their values from last statement result: